google/yapf/README.rst

     Set to ``True`` to prefer splitting before ``&``, ``|`` or ``^`` rather than after.

+``SPLIT_BEFORE_CLOSING_BRACKET``
+    Split before the closing bracket if a list or dict literal doesn't fit on a single line.

 ``SPLIT_BEFORE_DICT_SET_GENERATOR``
     Split before a dictionary or set generator (comp_for).
 For example, note the split before the ``for``: